How Much Money Is Spent on the Super Bowl? And How Many People Could It Feed?

-At WFP USA, we’re always thinking about food – even as we get ready to watch the Chiefs take on the Buccaneers.
-With Super Bowl LV fast approaching, we can’t help but think about how much money Americans spend on the Super Bowl and what those dollars could mean to hungry people around the world.
+At World Food Program USA, we’re always thinking about food – even as we get ready to watch the Eagles take on the Chiefs.
+With the big game fast approaching, we can’t help but think about what the money spent on the Super Bowl could mean to people facing severe hunger around the world.

 There are other parallels.
 The first Super Bowl was played in 1967, making it 54 years old.
 That’s just a few years younger than the U.N.
-World Food Programme’s six decades of fighting hunger across the globe.
+World Food Programme – the world’s leading humanitarian organization with a 60-year history of fighting hunger across the globe.

 The feats of athleticism on the field are impressive, but let’s be honest – snacks are the real star of the game.
-So much so that the U.S. Department of Agriculture says Super Bowl Sunday is America’s second largest food consumption day – right after Thanksgiving.
+So much so that previous estimates by the U.S. Department of Agriculture put Super Bowl Sunday as America’s second largest food consumption day – right after Thanksgiving.

 Cheer on the fight against global hunger